The Local Museum Absam is dedicated to Jakob Stainer, the most famous violin maker out-of-Italy

 Altitude: 632 m a.s.l.

-The highest elevation of the municipality is the Grosser Bettelwurf (2,725 m a.s.l.), a mountain that belongs to the Karwendel mountain chain.
-These mountains, together with the surroundings of Absam, offer several possibilities to experience nature when hiking or cycling.
-Especially popular is e.g. the hiking trail from Absam into the Halltal valley, where you come across the St. Magdalena convent and retrace the salt mines of Hall in Tirol.
-From the Halltal valley you can also ascend the Grosser Bettelwurf mountain, which belongs to the municipality and offers a great view.
-You either reach the summit via a rather easy fixed rope route, starting at the Bettelwurfhütte mountain hut (2,077 m a.s.l.), or via a trail of medium difficulty via the neighbouring Kleiner Bettelwurf mountain.
-In winter Absam is located close to several famous skiing areas such as the Patscherkofel with its 18 km of ski slopes.
+The highest elevation of the municipality is Mt.
+Grosser Bettelwurf, a 2,725 m high peak that belongs to the Karwendel Mountains.
+They offer wonderful possibilities to experience nature when hiking or cycling - especially popular is e.g. the trail from Absam into the Halltal valley, where you come across the St. Magdalene Convent and retrace the salt mines of Hall in Tirol.
+From the Halltal valley you can also ascend the summit of Mt.
+Grosser Bettelwurf on a fixed rope route.

-Absam is idyllically located along the Way of St. James, a famous pilgrimage trail snaking across all Europe.
-The village itself is a pilgrimage site of the Way of St. James as well as of Mary, despite of the fact that the parish church is dedicated to the archangel Michael.
-This church, raised to the rank of "basilica minor" in 2000, tells of miracles that are attachable to this site on several votive panels.
-It was the 18-year old Rosina Bucher, who in 1797 saw a Madonna in a window of Absam, which could not be removed any more.
-However, the village museum is dedicated to another citizen of Absam, Jakob Stainer (1617-1683), the most famous violin maker out-of-Italy.
-Also the emblem of the municipality refers to the violin maker and the Madonna in a window, illustrating a violin and the face of the Madonna top left.
+Absam is idyllically located along the Way of St. James which snakes across all Europe.
+The village itself is a pilgrimage site of the Way of St. James as well as of Mary, despite of the fact that the parish church is dedicated to the Archangel Michael.
+This church, raised to the rank of "basilica minor", tells of miracles that are attachable to this site on several votive panels.
+It was the 18-year old Rosina Bucher, who in 1797 saw a Madonna in a window, which could not be removed...